 Here’s a creative and interesting thought – what if you combined greeting cards with playlists?
-It’s the new generation of mixtape and the QR images, as they’re called, were developed by the same U.K. agency that did the aforementioned unofficial ads for Instagram and Angry Birds.
+It’s the new generation of the mixtape, and the QR images, as they’re called, were developed by the same U.K. agency that did the aforementioned unofficial ads for Instagram and Angry Birds.

-3. Breathe New Life into Boring Places
+3. QR Codes Breathe New Life into Boring Places

 4. Get Festive with Personalized Gift Messages and Wrapping Paper

 You can’t help but admire the clever ways marketers have attracted holiday shoppers using QR codes.
 For example, JC Penney released “Santa Tags,” which would let the gift giver record a personalized message that would be played when the recipient scanned the QR code: